Siege of Eastern Ghouta: Government and allies

 Numerous war crimes allegations were made during the battle, including the use of prohibited weapons, attacks on civilians, attacks against protected objects (schools, hospitals), starvation as a method of warfare and denial of medical evacuation.
-The siege by the Syrian government left the enclave under a humanitarian crisis, leading to famine and a lack of food.
-According to a 2014 United Nations report, the denial of food as a military strategy began during July and August 2013: Eastern Ghouta's crops and farms were shelled and burned.
+The June 2018 UN inquiry concluded these amounted to crimes against humanity.
+The siege by the Syrian government and Hezbollah left the enclave under a humanitarian crisis, leading to famine and a lack of food.
+According to a 2014 UN report, the denial of food as a military strategy began during July and August 2013: Eastern Ghouta's crops and farms were shelled and burned.
 The report also alleged that Syrian forces "blocked access roads and systematically confiscated food, fuel and medicine at checkpoints".
 Some inhabitants had to rely on tree leaves as an alternative for vegetables to survive.
 The rebels established a web of tunnels to smuggle supplies, but they were destroyed by the government forces.

 UNICEF Representatives said that at least 12% of children under 5 were acutely malnourished in the enclave in early 2018.
 On 27 October 2017, the United Nations High Commissioner for Human Rights, Zeid Ra'ad Al Hussein, warned that "the deliberate starvation of civilians as a method of warfare constitutes a clear violation of international humanitarian law" and called for access of humanitarian workers to deliver aid to the people of Eastern Ghouta.
 The Syrian government restricted humanitarian aid to the enclave.
 On 30 October 2017, supplies were allowed to only 40,000 residents in the two cities of Kafr Batna and Saqba.
 One U.N. aid convoy arrived to Eastern Ghouta in February 2018, only after it had no access for 78 days.